Least Squares Estimation For Hierarchical Data: Numerical Experiment

-Since we know each true count is nonnegative, we can optionally increase the coverage of each CI, and reduce its width, by rounding the endpoints of the CI up to zero in the event they are negative, which we will refer to as a \textit{nonnegative CI}.
-Tables \ref{tab:coverage} and \ref{tab:width} provide the empirical coverage and the average width, respectively, of the 0.9 and 0.95 CIs, both before and after rounding up to zero for three sets of queries.
+Since we know each true count is nonnegative, we can optionally increase the coverage of each CI and reduce its width, by rounding the endpoints of the CI up to zero in the event either endpoint is negative, which we will refer to as a \textit{nonnegative CI}.
+To see that this improves the empirical coverage, consider an initial CI with both endpoints that are strictly negative.
+In these cases, since the confidential CEF-based count is always non-negative, this initial CI cannot contain the CEF-based count, but after rounding both endpoints up to zero, it will contain the CEF-based count when this count is equal to zero.
+Tables \ref{tab:coverage} and \ref{tab:width} provide the empirical coverage and the average width, respectively, of the 0.9 and 0.95 CIs, both before and after rounding up to zero, for three sets of queries.
 These tables use ``All Redistricting Tabulations" to refer to all persons Redistricting Data File tabulations published in 2020, \textit{i.e.}, tables P1, P2, P3, P4, and P5, as described by \cite{redDataFile}, ``Total Population" to refer to the total population, and ``CENRACE" to refer to the collection of queries that provide the population counts in each of the 63 race combination categories of this attribute, as described in Section \ref{sec:setting}.
 For each of these three sets of queries, Tables \ref{tab:coverage} and \ref{tab:width} consider the CIs for each query in the set, evaluated in each 2010 vintage PR tabulation census block group.